 The Duke of Cambridge is presented with our 2019 programme & The Duchess of Cambridge receiving our winter garden posy of flowers including foliage from Brinsworth House garden, the care home supported by the Royal Variety Charity @KensingtonRoyal #Variety4Charity pic.twitter.com/bQmTXYGmjY

 — Royal Variety (@RoyalVariety) November 18, 2019

-The couple met with the cast of Mary Poppins including Petula Clark CBE, Zizi Strallen and Charlie Stemp.
+The cast of Mary Poppins including Petula Clark CBE, Zizi Strallen and Charlie Stemp.
 Rebecca English reported, “William asked where they were performing and Zizi told him it was the Prince Edward Theatre, opening this week.
 We are doing a show tonight,’ she added, explaining how the cast was racing to their performance after opening the variety show.
 ‘I love Mary Poppins!’
 William exclaimed.
 Petula Clark told Kate she would have to bring the children to the show, to which she replied: ‘They would love it.”

 The annual event was hosted by Rob Beckett and Romesh Ranganathan this year while performer names included the cast of Mary Poppins, Lewis Capaldi, Mabel, Robbie Williams, the cast of Come From Away, and a special collaboration by Emeli Sandé and Manchester’s Bee Vocal choir.
 Sir Rod Stewart was also scheduled to perform but had to step back due to the sore throat.

 The couple took their seats in the royal box where the event began with the National Anthem.
 From Rebecca English’s Dailymail Story,